fow5040/Flow.Launcher.Plugin.SpotifyPremium/README.md

 | `` sp pause ``                     | Pause currently playing track |
 | `` sp mute ``                      | Toggle Mute                   |

+### Notice

+Make sure your local Spotify client has `Allow Spotify to be opened from the web` turned on, otherwise the plugin will inform you that `Spotify is not running`.

+You can find this option in `Preferences > Startup and Window Behaviour`.

 ### Third-Party Libraries

 - [SpotifyAPI-NET](https://github.com/JohnnyCrazy/SpotifyAPI-NET) : Spotify API wrapper